Chalkbeat

+In 2020, Chalkbeat created Votebeat, a similar newsroom focused on local election rules and processes, before restructuring under the parent organization Civic News Company in 2023 and adding Healthbeat in 2024.

 History

 Chalkbeat began as a merger of GothamNews/GothamSchools in New York City and EdNews Colorado in Denver.
 GothamSchools was founded in 2008 by Elizabeth Green and Philissa Cramer, who started off with a local New York City education blog.
 From the beginning, they received requests to expand their coverage to other parts of the country.
 The organization was initially funded by Open Plans, a technology non-profit founded by Mark Gorton.
 EdNews Colorado started as a magazine and was developed by Alan Gottlieb.

-GothamNews and EdNews Colorado merged in January 2013 and were relaunched jointly as a national network, first known as Education News Netowrk and then as Chalkbeat.
+GothamNews and EdNews Colorado merged in January 2013 and were relaunched jointly as a national network, first known as Education News Network and then as Chalkbeat.
 Green said the organizations "decided to merge because it's hard to build a sustainable business around journalism".
 Though the existing brands had loyal followings, "there is power in numbers.
 It made sense that we should all have one name."
 The new organization started additional bureaus in Memphis and Indianapolis.
 These new bureau locations were chosen for having a lot of changes or possibilities in their local education policy as well as local foundation support.

 Chalkbeat raised $2.2 million in revenue in 2013, most of which came from philanthropic funding and about one third from ads and job boards listings.
 As the organization has expanded, it has attracted more funding from foundational donors and individuals.
 Donors include local foundations as well as the Bill & Melinda Gates Foundation, the Ford Foundation, and the Walton Family Foundation, each of which gives between $200,000 and $400,000 per year as of 2016.